Rationality for subclasses of 321-avoiding permutations: Staircase Griddings

 It is easy to construct greedy staircase griddings in the following iterative manner.
 The entries of the first cell are the maximum increasing prefix $\tau$ of $\pi$.
 Those of the second cell are then the maximum increasing sequence in $\pi\setminus\tau$ whose values form an initial segment of the values occurring in $\pi \setminus \tau$.
 Thereafter we continue alternately taking a maximum increasing prefix and then a maximum increasing sequence of values forming an initial segment of the values remaining.

 The relative position of two entries in a $321$-avoiding permutation $\pi$ is completely determined by the numbers given to their cells in any staircase gridding, unless these numbers are consecutive.
 In the case of cells which lie next to each other horizontally we consider their entries as being \emph{ordered from bottom to top}, and in the case of cells which lie next to each other vertically, from \emph{left to right}.
 Observe that this gives us two orders on the entries of a given cell (except the first), but that the two orders in fact coincide.
-With this ordering in mind, we formulate two conditions that characterise greedy staircase griddings: \begin{enumerate}[label=\textup{(G\arabic*)}, leftmargin=*, widest=1] \item For all $i\ge 1$ the first entry in the $(i+1)\first$ cell occurs before all entries of the $(i+2)\nd$ cell. \item For all $i\ge 1$ the first entry in the $(i+1)\first$ cell is followed (not necessarily immediately) by an entry of the $i\th$ cell. \end{enumerate} These restrictions, or rather how they can fail, are depicted in Figure~\ref{fig-G1-G2}.
+With this ordering in mind, we formulate two conditions that characterise greedy staircase griddings: \begin{enumerate}[label=\textup{(G\arabic*)}, leftmargin=*, widest=1] \item For all $i\ge 1$ the first entry in the $(i+1)\first$ cell occurs before the first entry of the $(i+2)\nd$ cell. \item For all $i\ge 1$ the first entry in the $(i+1)\first$ cell occurs before the last entry of the $i\th$ cell. \end{enumerate} These restrictions, or rather how they can fail, are depicted in Figure~\ref{fig-G1-G2}.
 It is important for later to note that these conditions can be tested by inspecting only the first and last entries of each cell.

 \begin{proposition} A staircase gridding is greedy if and only if it satisfies {\normalfont (G1)} and {\normalfont (G2)}. \end{proposition} \begin{proof} Let $\pi$ be a 321-avoiding permutation, and consider first its greedy staircase gridding.
 If this gridding were to fail (G1) for some $i\ge 1$, then we see from the two leftmost pictures in Figure~\ref{fig-G1-G2} that the first entry of the $(i+2)\nd$ cell could (and therefore, in a greedy gridding, would) have been placed instead in the $i\th$ cell, a contradiction.
 On the other hand, if the gridding were to satisfy (G1) but fail (G2) for some $i\ge 1$ then we see from the two rightmost pictures in Figure~\ref{fig-G1-G2} that the first entry of the $(i+1)\first$ cell would have been placed in the $i\th$ cell, another contradiction.